CLASSES

 5702 E. Sweetwater, Scottsdale, 85254.
 Class price is $10.

-Walk down the sidewalk and look for us under the shady trees.
+Walk down the sidewalk & look for us under the shady trees on NE side of Park.

 SUMMER HOURS: (June – October) Classes start at 8am